 TikTok User Stats

-8. TikTok has approximately one billion active monthly users.
+8. TikTok has over one billion active monthly users.

 The number of TikTok users over the course of just a few years has almost doubled.
-To put this into perspective, at the end of 2018, there were around 680 million active users worldwide.
-In just three years this number has grown to a billion.
+To put this into perspective, at the end of 2019, there were around 508 million active users worldwide.
+In just three years, this number has grown to over a billion.